niemopen/niem-naming-design-rules/ndr6src.md

 In a *subclass*, a namespace designer creates a new class in his own namespace to represent a special kind of thing.
 The new class shares all of the properties of its parent class, and adds properties belonging only to the new class.
 For example, in the NIEM model, `nc:Vehicle` is a subclass of `nc:Conveyance`.
 Like any Conveyance, a Vehicle may have the `nc:ConveyanceEngineQuantity` property, but only Vehicles have the `nc:VehicleSeatingQuantity` property; other Conveyances do not.

 In an *augmentation*, a namespace designer creates additional properties for a class that is defined in a different namespace.
 Here the designer is not creating a new class for a new kind of thing.
 Instead, he is providing properties which could have been defined by the original class designer, but in fact were not.
-For example, the designers of the NIEM Justice domain have augmented `nc:PersonType` with the `j:PersonSightedIndicator` property, because for the members of the Justice domain it is useful to record whether a person is able to see, even though to the NIEM community as a whole, adding this property to NIEM Core is not worth the trouble.
+For example, the designers of the NIEM Justice domain have augmented `nc:PersonType` with the `j:PersonSightedIndicator` property, because for the members of the Justice domain it is useful to record whether a person is able to see, even though to the NIEM community as a whole, adding this property to NIEM Core has not been worth the trouble.

 In general, augmentations are preferred over subclassing.
 At present the NIEM metamodel does not support multiple inheritance.
-If several domains were to create a subclass of `nc:PersonType`, there would be no way for a message designer to combine in his message model the properties of a person from NIEM Justice, NIEM Immigration, etc. That combination is easily done with augmentations.
+If several domains were to create a subclass of `nc:PersonType`, there would be no way for a message designer to combine in his message model the properties of a person from NIEM Justice, NIEM Immigration, etc. Such a combination is easily done with augmentations.

 -------